SphericalPB/Spherical-DotFiles/README.md

 Todo List
 - [ ] Either make nix-colors work or remove it entirely
 - [ ] Create a decent file structure
+- [ ] Add a place for nix-gaming.nix (or overall gaming related configs)